sehuang/phyrilog/README.md

 internal physical representation of the design, which it translates to a LEF, LIB, and GDS view.

+Note that this generates a black box blockage and does not contain any layout within the view.
+The views generated with this package will not pass signoff and are merely for verifying physical design flows before receiving actual IP.

 ## ASAP7 SRAM View Generation
 Relevant scripts live in the `scripts` directory.